weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 ### Modelling

 Model Selection: Decision Tree, Random Forest, and Support Vector Machine (SVM) were chosen for the classification task to balance interpretability, robustness, and accuracy.
 Decision Trees provide simple, understandable rules, Random Forest improve generalisation and handle complex feature interactions, and SVM find optimal boundaries in high-dimensional spaces while detecting minority classes effectively.
 Together, they offer a comprehensive approach for predicting categorical risk levels.
+Below are the three model configurations used for evaluation and tuning:

 **1. Decision Tree (DT)**